Dovalization/cookbook/ROADMAP.md

 - [ ] Weekly reviews show clear picture of all ongoing work
 - [ ] Visual insights help identify patterns and optimize workflows

+---

 ## Implementation Notes

 ### Phase Dependencies
+- **✅ Phase 1.1 COMPLETE**: Solid foundation for all future development
-- **Phases 1-3** can be developed independently
+- **Phases 1.2-3** can be developed incrementally
 - **Phase 4** required before Phase 5 (integrations need auth)
 - **Phase 7** (dashboard) can be built anytime after Phase 2 (needs storage)
 - **Phase 8** (knowledge management) benefits from all previous phases

 ### Flexibility Points
-- **LLM Provider**: Start with API (OpenAI/Anthropic), add Ollama later
+- **✅ LLM Provider**: Full abstraction complete - OpenAI/Anthropic/Ollama supported
 - **Database**: SQLite for development, can upgrade to PostgreSQL for production
-- **Deployment**: Docker Compose for local, Kubernetes for production
+- **Deployment**: Architecture ready for Docker Compose → Kubernetes progression
 - **UI Framework**: Next.js planned, but could use other frameworks

 ### Risk Mitigation
-- Each phase delivers working functionality
+- **✅ Each phase delivers working functionality** - Phase 1.1 has shown this approach works
-- Scripts work independently before integration
+- **✅ Scripts work independently** - No complex dependencies between automation
-- Can pause development at any phase and still have value
+- **✅ Can pause development at any phase** - Already have valuable automation working
-- Modular architecture allows easy replacement of components
+- **✅ Modular architecture** - Easy to replace or enhance any component

 ## Measuring Success

-### Weekly Metrics
+### Weekly Metrics (Going Forward)
 - Number of manual tasks automated
 - Time saved through automation
 - Scripts actually used vs. built